 Cornerstone Surgicare is a totally modern, state-of-the-art ambulatory surgery center located right in the center of gorgeous Pensacola, Florida.
 It offers a contemporary style and a comfortable, professional atmosphere – making it an ideal choice for patients of all ages all over Escambia County, Florida and the surrounding areas.

-Cornerstone Surgicare is operated by Practice Partners in Healthcare in concert with a team of compassionate physician, all of whom specialize in bringing innovative care to people in the area on a daily basis.
+Cornerstone Surgicare is operated by a team of compassionate physicians, all of whom specialize in bringing innovative care to people in the area on a daily basis.
 Cornerstone Surgicare is one of the only ASC in the Southeast to use the Mazor Renaissance Robot, for example, which itself represents a significant breakthrough in terms of minimally invasive spinal procedures.

 Cornerstone Surgicare licensed by the State of Florida, certified by the Center for Medicare & Medicaid Services and is an AAAHC accredited facility, which means that it has proven that it meets or exceeds the standards dictated by the Accreditation Association for Ambulatory Health Care in terms of performance, their consultation and education services and much more.